19th Summer Olympics 1968. History of the Summer Olympics

 PROVIDED

-Alexander Shaparenko (USSR, Ukraine) Olympic champion in kayaking (1968 in pairs, 1972 in singles)
+Alexander Shaparenko (USSR, Ukraine) Olympic champion in kayaking (1968 in doubles, 1972 in singles)

 Vladimir Golubnichy

-(USSR, Ukraine) became the Olympic champion in Mexico City in race walking 20 km
+(USSR, Ukraine) became an Olympic champion in Mexico City race walking at 20 km

 Twice (1964, 1968)